-The Onix x-series speakers have been created to perform flawlessly for many years with regular use.
+The AV123 ELT525 speakers have been created to perform flawlessly for many years with regular use.
 As a result of this quality and craftsmanship, AV123 is proud to offer the following warranty policies to our customers:

-- All products sold through AV123 carry a limited manufacturer's parts and labor warranty.
-This is for the piece of mind that, no matter what your purchase, there is some type of limited warranty on which you can depend.
-These will always be clearly stated with the product. - All Onix x-series loudspeakers are guaranteed to be free from manufacturer's defects for a period of one year from the date of purchase.
-This warranty applies to the original purchaser of the Onix x-series product(s) and is non-transferrable. - The Onix x-series warranty does not cover damage by misuse, abuse, neglect, unauthorized product modification, failure to follow the instructions outlined in this owner's manual, failure to perform routine maintenance, damage resulting from unauthorized repairs, or claims based upon misrepresentations of the warranty by the seller. - If you visit av123.com and register your Onix x-series speaker purchase, AV123 will extend the warranty by an additional two years.
+- All products manufactured by AV123 carry a limited manufacturer's parts and labor warranty.
+This is for the peace of mind that, no matter what your purchase, there is a warranty on which you can depend. - All AV123 ELT525 loudspeakers are guaranteed to be free from manufacturer's defects for a period of one year from the date of purchase (see below to get three years!).
+This warranty applies to the original purchaser of the AV123 ELT525 product(s) and is nontransferable. - The AV123 ELT525 warranty does not cover damage by misuse, abuse, neglect, unauthorized product modification, failure to follow the instructions outlined in this owner's manual, failure to perform routine maintenance, damage resulting from unauthorized repairs, or claims based upon misrepresentations of the warranty by the seller. - If you visit av123.com and register your AV123 ELT525 speaker purchase, AV123 will extend the warranty by an additional two years.
 This, in addition to the 1 year limited warranty is a total of 3 years!
 This extended warranty is free simply for registering within 60 days of your purchase.
 We urge you to take advantage of this offer.
+Simply look under the 'Support' link on our home page.

-Service Assistance for Onix x-series speakers
+Service Assistance for AV123 ELT525 speakers and subwoofers

 AV123 will exchange all defective merchandise, including shipping charges to the original shipment destination, at no charge for up to 60 days after the date of purchase.
-After 60 days the product must be returned to AV123 for repair only and return shipping costs are the responsibility of the customer.
-Please note that BEFORE sending your Onix xseries speakers in for repair or replacement, you MUST call AV123 and obtain a return authorization (R/A) number.
+After 60 days the product must be returned to AV123 for repair only and the return shipping cost is the responsibility of the customer.
+Please note that BEFORE sending your AV123 ELT525 speakers in for repair or replacement, you MUST call AV123 and obtain a return authorization (R/A) number.
 Before contacting AV123 to begin the R/A process, please have as detailed a description of the problem(s) you are experiencing and the conditions under which the problem(s) occur.
-Once you have obtained the R/A number, you must print this clearly on the outside of the box so it will be possible to determine from whom the Onix speaker(s) came once the parcel arrives.
+Once you have obtained the R/A number, you must print this clearly on the outside of the box so it will be possible to determine from whom the AV123 speaker(s) came once the parcel arrives.
 Parcels arriving without an R/A number will be refused and returned freight collect.